celoyd/phi-demo/scripts/README.md

 - `-c` with a counter number in the output (so we can number our viewshed frames)
 - `-s ","` with the separator `,`
-- `wonderland.gpx` from that file
+- `wonderland.gpx` reading out of that file
 - `phi` in steps of the golden ratio
-- `..249` sampling the first 250 points
+- `..249` sample points 0 through 249
 - `32610` in EPSG:32610, which also means the output units are meters

 The output should end: